pusher/docs/docs/channels/using_channels/events.md

 ## Binding to events

-Most **binding** and **triggering** behaviour is attached to channels the client is subscribed to, though it is also possible to bind to all events on the Channels connection regardless of the channel.
+Most **binding** and **triggering** behaviour is attached to channels the client is subscribed to (see binding on the channel below).
+It is also possible to bind to the user object to handle messages addressed to the authenticated user.
+All published messages can be bound to in aggregate via the connection object itself.
+This aggregated binding triggers for both channel messages and user messages (for the currently authenticated user).

 ### Binding on the channel